 His potential was hard to fathom when he first arrived.
 No one could have imagined fans saying “Ruth, Gehrig…and DiMaggio” in the same sentence.
 And it’s hard not to imagine what he must have felt when he put his name on that Yankees contract back in November of 1934.

-Below is a real-time list of the most watched Joe DiMaggio baseball cards on eBay right now.
+Below is a real-time list of the 25 most watched Joe DiMaggio baseball card auctions on eBay right now.